 - Leverage native browser functionality to allow multiple accounts to be accessed at once

 - Encrypt cached credentials to avoid plaintext SSO tokens being saved on disk

 Granted currently supports AWS.
 If you'd like to see support for another cloud provider please let us know by opening an issue on GitHub!

 On AWS, Granted works with both IAM roles and with AWS SSO.
 We highly recommend using Granted with AWS SSO as it avoids storing long-lived IAM credentials on your device.

-Granted currently supports Firefox and Chromium-based browsers (such as Chrome, Brave, and Edge).
+Granted currently supports Firefox, Chromium-based browsers (such as Chrome, Brave, and Edge), Safari and Arc.